wearefuturegov/geff/README.md

 @import 'geff/style'
 ```

 Include in your javascript application file reference to any of the geff js files required - **ensuring that it is after reference to jquery**.
+Here is an example for the alerts functionality:

 ```js
 //= require geff/alerts